 Plain English Breakdown

-The official source material does not provide specific details on how much extra time courts can give, nor does it specify if this change will affect all types of civil cases equally.
+The official source material does not provide specific details about how much extra time courts can give or what criteria they will use to decide on granting extensions.

 This bill changes Louisiana's civil procedure rules to allow courts to extend the time for filing responses to summary judgment motions without needing all parties' agreement.